- Property ownership

 Public Guide 22 – Keeping your name in the register up to date

-This edition of the guide replaces the May 2013 edition.
-Section 9 has been amended in respect of The Land Registration (Proper Office) Order 2013.
+This edition of the guide replaces the October 2013 edition.
+Section 9 has been amended to refer to a revised address for applications.

 What this guide covers

 This guide explains why you need to keep your name in the register up to date and how to apply to have the register updated when you change your name.